 Learning to code teaches you how to solve problems and work with others in creative ways.
 And it helps you bring your ideas to life.
 Swift Coding Clubs are an excellent way to learn to code and design apps.
-Activities built around Swift, Apple's coding language, help you collaborate as you learn to code, prototype apps and think about how code can make a difference in the world around you.
+Activities built around Swift, Apple's coding language, help you collaborate as you learn to code, prototype apps, and think about how code can make a difference in the world around you.
 You don't have to be an educator or a programmer to run a Swift Coding Club.
 The materials are self-paced, so you can even learn alongside your club members.
 And you can all celebrate your club's ideas and designs with an app showcase event for your community.
 This guide is arranged in three sections:

-Get Started

-Everything you need to launch a Swift Coding Club.
+Get Started Everything you need to launch a Swift Coding Club.

-Learn and Apply

-Modules and activities for club sessions.
+Learn and Apply Modules and activities for club sessions.

-Celebrate

-Helpful resources to plan and host a community event.

-Coding Resources

-Swift Coding Clubs are built around a variety of resources for learning to code.
+Celebrate Helpful resources to plan and host a community event.
+Coding Resources Swift Coding Clubs are built around a variety of resources for learning to code.
 Apple takes coders from learning the basics on iPad to building real apps on Mac.

-Everyone Can Code | Ages 10+

-Use Swift code to learn coding fundamentals with Swift Playgrounds on iPad.
+Everyone Can Code | Ages 10+ Use Swift code to learn coding fundamentals with Swift Playgrounds on iPad.
 Find out more about the Everyone Can Code curriculum >

 Develop in Swift | Ages 14+

 Learn to develop apps in Xcode on Mac.
 Find out more about the Develop in Swift offering >

 Learn to Code with Apple

-You don't need prior experience to dive straight into creating apps for Apple platforms.
-Apple's app development curriculum makes it easy for anyone to code in Swift just like the pros - whether it's for a term in school, for professional certification or to advance your skills.
+You don't need prior experience to dive right into creating apps for Apple platforms.
+Apple's app development curriculum makes it easy for anyone to code in Swift just like the pros-whether it's for a semester in school, for professional certification, or to advance your skills.
 Learn more >

 Welcome 2

 Get Started

-1. Explore Develop in Swift resources

-Develop in Swift materials teach you how to use Xcode on Mac with Swift, a powerful and intuitive open-source programming language designed by Apple.
-It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, iPadOS, watchOS and beyond.
-And it's great for inspiring club members who are new to coding as well as those with experience.
+1. Explore Develop in Swift resources Develop in Swift materials teach you how to use Xcode on Mac and Swift, a powerful and intuitive open source programming language designed by Apple.
+It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, iPadOS, watchOS, and beyond.
+And it's great for inspiring club members who are both new to coding and those with experience.
 Before you start designing your club experience, explore these Develop in Swift resources.
+Xcode Xcode is an integrated development environment professional developers use to build real apps.
+It gives you the tools you need to create a complete app-from designing your user interface (UI) and implementing code to testing and debugging your app and provisioning it for distribution on the App Store.